tommyrharper/rareskills-work/week1/README.md

 - I haven't allowed any kind of contract owner or entity to access the reserve funds.
   - The funds are simply locked until they are redeemed by burning purchased tokens.

-### Could have implemented

-- It is generally better to accept a `_to` address in the `purchase` and `sell` functions.
-  - This allows the user to specify the address that the tokens are sent to.
-  - This is a better UX as it allows the user to specify the address that they want to receive the tokens.
-    - I haven't done this just for simplicities sake.

 ### Sandwich attack protection

 There are a number of methods to protect against sandwich attacks.